meenakshi-kushwaha/2022_HIA_AP/README.md

 # 2022_HIA_AP
-This folder contains code^[This code and sample data has been adapted from work done by Ginanjar Syuhada for Indonesia Air Quality Project] for computing the health burden of air pollution with example data.
+This folder contains code for computing the health burden of air pollution with example data [^1].
 The `.Rmd` file format displays your code, notes, and results simultaneously.
 The folder structure is as below:
 - README.md
 - 2022_HIA_all.Rmd